-- The Department Hend or Elected Official will provide Human Resources with detailed information regarding the reason for and circumstances leading up to the filmess-for-duty referral, including information on essential job functions, evidence of the employee's inability to perform those functions effectively, and any attempts at resolving the matter. - 2.
+The Department Head or Elected Official will provide Human Resources with detailed information regarding the reason for and circumstances leading up to the fitness-for-duty referral, including information on essential job functions, evidence of the employee's inability

+- to perform those functions effectively, and any attempts at resolving the matter. - 2.
 Human Resources will review the information provided in the referral, along with a current job description of the essential functions of the employee's position.
 If it is determined that a fitness-for-duty evaluation is necessary, Human Resources or a designee will notify the employee in writing. - 3.
-Human Resources will determine the independent, third party, licensed health care professional who will perform the evaluation, send a written request for an evaluation to him, and will schedule the evaluation at the earliest opportunity. - Failure on the employee's part to comply with a scheduled fitness-for-duty evaluation constitutes insubordination and will be cause for disciplinary action, including termination. - The County will pay all costs of the health care services performed by the health care professional as part of the evaluation. - If the County Manager deems it necessary, the employee may be placed on temporary, paid administrative leave until the evaluation is completed.

-- 7. The employee will be requested to sign a voluntary written authorization allowing the health care professional to provide certain information obtained through the evaluation to the County.
+Human Resources will determine the independent, third party, licensed health care professional who will perform the evaluation, send a written request for an evaluation to him, and will schedule the evaluation at the earliest opportunity. - 4.
+Failure on the employee's part to comply with a scheduled fitness-for-duty evaluation constitutes insubordination and will be cause for disciplinary action, including termination. - 5.
+The County will pay all costs of the health care services performed by the health care professional as part of the evaluation. - 6.
+If the County Manager deems it necessary for the health, safety or welfare of the employee, the employee's colleagues, or the general public, the employee may be placed on temporary, paid administrative leave until the evaluation is completed. - 7.
+The employee will be requested to sign a voluntary written authorization allowing the health care professional to provide certain information obtained through the evaluation to the County.
 If no authorization is executed, the County may nevertheless obtain a description of the functional limitations of the employee that may limit the employee's ability to perform the essential function of his job, but no statement of medical cause may be disclosed. - 8.
 Insofar as feasible, the results of the evaluation will be treated as confidential, kept in a separate file with Human Resources, and the minimum necessary information will be shared only with those who need to know the results for legitimate County business purposes. - 9.
 If it is determined that the employee is not able to perform the essential functions of his position, Human Resources will attempt to determine if there is a reasonable accommodation that will allow the employee to continue working.
-If an appropriate accommodation cannot be made, other options will be identified and communicated to the employee as available. - 10.
-If it appears that any functional limitations on the employee's ability to perform the essential functions of his position are the result of a work-related injury, the matter will be referred to Worker Compensation for the procession of a Workers' Compensation claim. - All actions taken in carrying out this section will comply with state and federal laws, as well as County policies and procedures and applicable contractual provisions.
+If a reasonable accommodation cannot be made, other options will be identified and communicated to the employee as available. - 10.
+If it appears that any functional limitations on the employee's ability to perform the essential functions of his position are the result of a work-related injury, the matter will be referred to Worker Compensation for the procession of a Workers' Compensation claim. - 11.
+All actions taken in carrying out this section will comply with state and federal laws, as well as County policies and procedures and applicable contractual provisions.